Commander Kraken: Fictional character biography

-Commander Kraken was a self-styled modern-day pirate who fought Namor the Sub-Mariner.
-Namor used the Kraken, a gigantic octopus, to defeat his foe.
-After a run-in with The Cat, he later reappears with a heavily modified look, undergoing plastic surgery and acquiring a rocket-powered peg leg and an electrified sword.
+Commander Kraken is a self-styled modern-day pirate and enemy Namor the Sub-Mariner.
+After encountering The Cat, Kraken later reappears with a heavily modified look, undergoing plastic surgery and acquiring a rocket-powered peg leg and an electrified sword.

-In issue #121 of Daredevil (which takes place after the character's appearance in The Cat and before his revamped look and appearance in Iron Man), it is revealed that Commander Kraken is the head of HYDRA's naval division.
-But this is the only time the character is ever mentioned as being associated with that terrorist group.
-In 2009, Marvel would create a new character simply called Kraken that would be an integral part of Hydra's operations.
+In Daredevil #121, which takes place after the character's appearance in The Cat and before his revamped look and appearance in Iron Man, it is revealed that Commander Kraken is a member of Hydra and the head of its naval division.

-Later, Commander Kraken was invited to a meeting organized by Gary Gilbert, who wanted to discuss counter-measures against the threat by the Scourge of the Underworld at the "Bar With No Name".
-Kraken attended and was shot dead along with all the other criminals present by the Scourge himself, who had infiltrated the meeting as the bartender.
+Later, Commander Kraken is invited to a meeting at the Bar With No Name to discuss counter-measures against the Scourge of the Underworld, only for the Scourge to kill him and those attending.
+Following his death, Commander Kraken makes minor appearances in The Incredible Hercules as a resident of the Underworld and a member of Pluto's jury.

-Commander Kraken is among the dead characters seen in Erebus when Hercules travels to the Underworld.
-Here, he had reverted to his original look from his first appearance.
-He was later seen as a member of Pluto's jury (alongside Abomination, Armless Tiger Man, Artume, Baron Heinrich Zemo, Iron Monger, Jack O'Lantern, Kyknos, Nessus, Orka, Scourge of the Underworld, and Veranke) at Zeus' trial.

 Powers and abilities

 Commander Kraken had a hook on his left hand that was capable of emitting an electrical shock, this was later replaced with a functional bionic hand.
 His left leg was also bionic, and allowed him to fly.
 His electro-sword was capable of firing electricity and could reflect force and energy attacks.

-Commander Kraken originally used huge squid-shaped submarines he called "Squid Ships" for his piratical conquests.
+Commander Kraken originally used squid-shaped submarines called "Squid Ships" for his piratical conquests.
 When he revamped his look in 1976, his vehicle of choice was a Brigantine called "The Albatross".
-This old style pirate ship could transform into a sleek golden high powered submarine.
+This old style pirate ship could transform into a golden, high-powered submarine.